H2O: Just Add Water: Plot

 Rikki Chadwick, Emma Gilbert, and Cleo Sertori, three teenage Australian girls, find themselves stranded on the mysterious Mako Island, where they end up in a pool under a dormant volcano just as a full moon passes above them, bathing the pool in light.
 The girls are rescued and brought back to shore, only to discover something strange.
 Ten seconds after coming into contact with water, the girls transform into mermaids.
 After further experimentation, the girls also discover they have supernatural powers over water.
 The trio enlist the help of Cleo's friend Lewis McCartney to help them keep their secret and find out more about it.

-Everyday situations, such as bathing and dealing with rainy weather, become tricky as the girls struggle with their newfound abilities, which come with many advantages and disadvantages, while also trying to keep them a secret from everyone else, including their families.
+Everyday situations, such as bathing and dealing with rainy weather, become challenges the girls must navigate as they struggle with their newfound abilities, while also trying to keep their abilities secret from others in their lives.
 They soon adapt to their new abilities and lifestyles.

 Series two introduces Charlotte Watsford, a rival to Cleo, who dates Lewis after Cleo breaks up with him.
 She gains mermaid powers and becomes the main antagonist of series two.
 She has all three of the mermaids' powers.
 In the end, Charlotte loses both her powers and Lewis, who gets back together with Cleo.

-Series three sees the departure of Emma, who has left to travel the world with her parents and brother.
+Series three sees the departure of Emma, who has left to travel the world with her family.
 A new character, Bella Hartley, is introduced and it is discovered that she has been a mermaid since the age of nine.
 Rikki and Cleo become friends with Bella, but are soon beset by a mysterious tentacle of water with a connection to Mako Island.
 A new boy, Will Benjamin, also arrives and becomes friends with the trio when he discovers that they are mermaids.
 The girls learn that Earth is in the path of a comet that could destroy the planet.
 They try to think of a plan to stop the catastrophe.